cma129/claudiaAhnProject5/README.md

 - CSS3
 - HTML5

+## Getting up and running
+After cloning this repository, run npm install in the root directory to install the dependencies.
+As soon as all of them are installed, you can npm start in the root directory and open 0.0.0.0:3000 in your browser to see your local copy of the app.

+## Structure
+The main part of the application is rendered in the App component found at src/App.js.
+### Components
+- Header
+- Flavour
+- Food
+- Selection
+- Footer

 ## To-Do's
 Some things I'd love to include to improve my app:
 - additional text input as part of drop down for both flavour and food sections so that users can type in what they want, too